 Materials for bearing rings and rolling elements

-Within the last few years process developments have enabled more stringent cleanliness specifications to be realized, which has had a significant impact on the consistency and quality of SKF's bearing steel.
-The reduction of oxygen and harmful non-metallic inclusions has led to significantly improved properties of rolling bearing steels - the steels from which the SKF Explorer class bearings are made.
+Within the last few years, process developments have enabled more stringent cleanliness specifications to be realized, which has had a significant impact on the consistency and quality of SKF’s bearing steel.
+The reduction of oxygen and harmful non-metallic inclusions has led to significantly improved properties of rolling bearing steels – the steels from which SKF Explorer bearings are made.

-An example of this is a flanged wheel hub bearing unit (HBU) where the properties of the unhardened flange are designed to resist structural fatigue, while the raceway is designed to resist rolling contact fatigue.
+An example of this is the flanged wheel hub bearing unit (HBU), where the properties of the unhardened flange must resist structural fatigue, while the raceways are hardened to resist rolling contact fatigue.

-In applications where there are high tensile interference fits and heavy shock loads, bearings with case-hardened rings and/or rolling elements are recommended.
+In applications where there are high tensile interference fits and heavy shock loads, SKF recommends bearings with case-hardened rings and/or rolling elements.

 It should be noted that for some applications, corrosion resistant coatings might be an excellent alternative to stainless steel.
-For additional information about alternative coatings, please consult the SKF application engineering service.
+For additional information about alternative coatings, contact the SKF application engineering service.

-For operating temperatures up to 250 °C; a special heat treatment (stabilization) can be applied.
-In this case a reduction of the load carrying capacity of the bearing has to be taken into account.
+For operating temperatures up to 250 °C (480 °F), a special heat treatment (stabilization) process can be applied.
+In this case, however, the process reduces the load carrying capacity of the bearing, which must be taken into consideration.

 For applications that operate continuously at elevated temperatures, where bearings require materials of high hardness, bearings made of highly alloyed steels can be supplied on request.
 For additional information about high-temperature bearing steels, contact the SKF application engineering service.